 Jim Daly: John, we have a live studio audience around us.
 And they’re gonna sit and listen.
 And then, we’re gonna get to a couple of questions, hopefully, at the end of the program.
 So, say hello.

 Jim: And then we’re gonna go from there.
 So it is great to have one of the most popular guests here at Focus on the Family, Dr. Kevin Leman, back with us.
 Here’s a news flash.
 We live in a sinful and broken world, and our kids are going to run into a lot of disappointment in life, just like we all do.
 But we need to understand as parents how to help them through that and how to, hopefully, be healthy in our parenting so that our children are healthy in their journey.
 And that’s the goal.
 We want to offer you that kind of help here as Focus on the Family.
-I know that’s Dr. Kevin Leman’s heart, as well, in writing the book, When Your Kid Is Hurting.
+I know that’s Dr. Kevin Leman’s heart, as well, in writing the book,.

 John: And he has written, I think, over 60 books now.
 He’s been on Focus on the Family dozens of times, and he has lived this out.
 He’s got five grown children and I can’t remember how many grandkids.
 It’s…